America's First Cocktail and a New Orleans Traditional

 Back in 1838, Antoine Peychaud created the drink in a French Quarter bar and named it for his favorite French brandy, Sazerac-de-Forge et fils.
 In 1873, the drink was changed when American Rye whiskey was substituted for cognac, and a dash of absinthe was added by bartender Leon Lamothe, and today he is now regarded as the Father of the Sazerac.
 In 1912, absinthe was banned, so Peychaud substituted his special bitters in its place.

-In 1893 the Grunewald Hotel was built in the city, and at this time the hotel earned the rights to Ramos Gin Fizz and the Sazerac.
+In 1893 the Roosevelt Hotel (called the Grunewald Hotel at the time), was built in the city, and one year later the hotel trademarked the Ramos Gin Fizz.
+In 1938, the hotel opened the Main Bar, now famously known at the Sazerac Bar.
 After changing ownership several times, the hotel was restored bringing back much of it's original grandeur and reopend in 2009 as The Roosevelt.

 Today, the Sazerac is best enjoyed in many of New Orleans' finest restaurants and bars, most notably the Sazerac Bar in the The Roosevelt, where celebrities, locals, and tourists enjoy the drink.